-The surroundings region of Lyon has been a wine producing region since the Roman era.
-From the Middle Ages to the 19th century there were even vineyards in districts which are nowadays part of the town, such as on the hills of Fourvière and Croix-Rousse.
+The surrounding region of Lyon has been a wine-producing region since the Roman era.
+From the Middle Ages to the 19th century there were even vineyards in districts which are nowadays parts of the town, such as on the hills of Fourvière and Croix-Rousse.

 However, infestations of the phylloxera insect ate into the vineyards, making them less and less productive.
 In fact, built-up areas overtook the space.
-Nowadays, there are three “Appellations d’Origine Contrôlée”, which are guarantees of a quality wine.
+Nowadays, there are three “Appellations d’Origine Contrôlée”, which are guarantees of quality wines.